 - Determine who can give consent for health care for minors in various situations, including identifying when teens may consent to their own treatment.

-- Apply ethical principles and comply with Texas law when youths engage in risky behaviors, request services the provider disapproves of, or exhibit signs of abuse or neglect.
+- Apply ethical principles and Texas law when youths engage in risky behaviors, request services that conflict with the provider’s personal values, or exhibit signs of abuse or neglect.

 - Integrate culturally effective techniques into clinical encounters with adolescent patients.